wikimedia/mediawiki-extensions-Wikibase/view/packages/wikibase-data-values/README.md

 #### Breaking changes

-* Removed the arbitrary list of precisions for globe coordinates
+* #40 Removed the arbitrary list of precisions for globe coordinates

 #### Enhancements

+* #44 Fixed comparing time values
 * #42 Removed 'to a degree' label, now shown as '±1°'
+* #45 Removed constructor naming debugging feature

 ### 0.5.1 (2014-06-04)